2025 Solar Incentives Guide for O'Fallon, MO - Tax Credits & Rebates

 EcoWatch's O'Fallon, MO Solar Incentives FAQs

-How much can I save annually on my electric bill if I add solar panels to my O'Fallon home?
+How much can I save on my electric bill annually if I add solar panels to my O'Fallon home?

-When you add solar panels to your house in O'Fallon, you can anticipate savings of about $809.62 per year, or about $15,382.74 over the next 20 years.
+When you add solar panels to your home in O'Fallon, you can anticipate savings of about $809.62 per year, or approximately $15,382.74 over the next 20 years.

-When does the federal solar tax credit end?
+How long until the federal solar tax credit ends?

-The Clean Energy Credit (formerly called the federal solar tax credit, or the ITC), is scheduled to end on January 1, 2035.
+The Clean Energy Credit (formerly named the federal solar tax credit, or ITC), currently ends on January 1, 2035.
 Currently set at 30%, the credit will drop to 26% in 2033 and to 22% in 2034.

-I want to change out my appliances for ones that are more energy-efficient.
-Are there any incentives I can get?
+If I change out my appliances for ones that can use solar energy, are there any incentives I can claim?

-The recently passed Inflation Reduction Act provides multiple incentives meant to reward homeowners for making eco-friendly upgrades.
+The new Inflation Reduction Act introduces several incentives meant to reward homeowners for making eco-friendly upgrades.
 Some incentives include rebates and tax credits for installing new electric appliances.
 You can find more details about these incentives here.

 Can I use multiple types of renewable energy to power my home?